Legends surrounding the papacy: Pope Joan

 "Joan" disguised herself as a monk, called Joannes Anglicus.
 In time, she rose to the highest office of the church, becoming a pope.

 After two or five years of reign, "Pope Joan" became pregnant and, during an Easter procession, she gave birth to the child on the streets when she fell off a horse.
 She was publicly stoned to death by the astonished crowd, and according to the legend, removed from the Vatican archives.

 As a consequence, certain traditions stated that popes throughout the medieval period were required to undergo a procedure wherein they sat on a special chair with a hole in the seat.
 A cardinal would have the task of putting his hand up the hole to check whether the pope had testicles, or doing a visual examination.
 This procedure is not taken seriously by most historians, and there is no documented instance.
 It is probably a scurrilous legend based on the existence of two ancient stone chairs with holes in the seats that probably dated from Roman times and may have been used because of their ancient imperial origins.
 Their original purpose is obscure.

 In a seventeenth-century study, Protestant historian David Blondel argued that 'Pope Joan' is a fictitious story.
 The story may well be a satire that came to be believed as reality.
 This view is generally accepted among historians.

 Prophecy of the Popes

-According to the Prophecy of the Popes, some interpretations hold that after Pope Benedict XVI, who resigned on 28 February 2013, there will be one pope left before the destruction of Rome.
-This individual is labelled by the prophecy as Petrus Romanus.
+According to the Prophecy of the Popes, some interpretations hold that after Pope Benedict XVI, who abdicated on 28 February 2013, there would be one pope left before the destruction of Rome.
+This individual was labeled by the prophecy as Petrus Romanus.